A Broker’s Life After AEP

 2. How you can better serve your clients.

-There’s a lull in the storm between the Medicare Annual Enrollment Period (AEP) and the Medicare Advantage Open Enrollment Period (OEP), which runs January 1 – February 14.
-In addition to regrouping after the challenge of the AEP, you need to have a system for following up with clients during the Medicare Advantage OEP.
+As Medicare Enrollments continue in the new year, you need to have a system for following up with clients.
 When you get someone signed up for a Medicare Advantage plan, be sure to let them know that they can get in touch with you if they have problems with the plan.

 DO – Ask them the best way you can follow up with them.